CTEDU’S FREE LIFE COACH TRAINING COURSE

 Listening – the ability to truly hear someone – is central to communication and binds society together.
 As a coach, listening skills are crucial, and so much of coaching is based on the quality of your listening.

-Level 1 is listening from a first person perspective and emphasizes the thoughts, feelings and opinions of the person who is doing the listening.
-Human beings are very good at listening in level 1.
+Level 1 is listening from a first person perspective.
+It emphasizes the thoughts, feelings and opinions of the person who is doing the listening.
+Human beings are naturally excel level 1 listening.

 When we are listening from the first person point of view, we often ask ourselves, “How does this apply to me?” or think, “That reminds me of that one time when I did the same thing.
 Look we have something in common!”